Being able to restore your teeth with fillings, crowns and the like means nothing if we can’t keep them and the surrounding tissue healthy.

 Sometimes a regular prophylaxis just isn’t enough.
 A number of factors – oral hygiene practices at home, systemic diseases, genetics and pregnancy included – can cause you to fall somewhere on the spectrum of periodontal disease.
 Periodontal disease is, simply, infection of the gums due to the continued presence of harmful bacteria in the mouth.
 It can range from mild gingivitis, where the gums are inflamed due to the bacteria but no permanent damage has been done, to severe periodontitis, where you’ve likely already had significant loss of gum attachment, bone loss and tooth loss from the present active infection.

 In these cases, depending on how far the periodontal disease has progressed, you may need a referral to a periodontist.
-We are thrilled to have 2-4 visits of active therapy: Our hygienists will treat each quadrant of your mouth (upper left, lower right, etc.) separately.
+We are thrilled to have 2-4 visits of active deep teeth cleaning therapy: Our hygienists will treat each quadrant of your mouth (upper left, lower right, etc.) separately.
 Often one whole side of the mouth can be treated in one visit, but sometimes the cleaning is complex enough to warrant 4 separate sessions.
 In these visits, any dental plaque, calculus and associated bacteria will be removed both above and below the gum line.
-They’ll also use a dental laser During and after this therapy, you’ll be given an antibiotic mouth rinse to use twice daily and detailed oral hygiene home care instructions.
+A dental laser will also be utilized.
+During and after this deep teeth cleaning therapy, you’ll be given an antibiotic mouth rinse to use twice daily and detailed oral hygiene home care instructions.
 At each visit, your hygienist will also recheck and quickly sweep through the previously treated quadrants.